Becoming a councillor

 Role of a councillor and how to become one.

 Councillors are elected by local people to plan, run, monitor and develop council business.
-This includes taking part in partnerships with others to do this.
-Councillors work to improve the quality of life for people in the Borough.
+To do this they must work in partnership with others.
+Councillors work to improve the quality of life for people in the borough.

 Representative

-Many councillors see their first and foremost role as representing their ward and the people who live there.
-To do this they deal with constituent enquiries, campaign on local issues, take into account local views when considering policy proposals and in decision-making and ensure local people are informed about decisions that affect them.
+Many councillors see their primary role as representing their ward and the people who live there.
+To do this they deal with constituent enquiries, campaign on local issues and take into account local views when considering policy proposals and in decision-making.
+They also ensure local people are informed about decisions that affect them.

 Community leader